FAQs

 Communications

-Instructors or visiting scientists can bring their personal laptops.
-We recommend that students bring their personal laptops for academic courses, but students will likely not have access to the internet.
-This minimizes the risk to our network and also to your laptop.
-We have several computers that are available for e-mail when the Island School is not in session.
-We do not allow visiting high school students access to the internet.
-University students are allowed access but may not use chat programs or skype, as these programs take up much of our limited bandwidth.
+Chaperones or visiting scientists can bring their personal laptops.
+We recommend that students not bring their personal laptops for short courses, as they will not have access to the Internet.
+Exceptions can be made for students completing field courses or other academic courses.
+We have several computers that are available for e-mail when The Island School is not in session.

 We have made great efforts to have a reliable communication system, but it cannot handle the phone demands of a full campus of 100 or more people.
 Phones will, of course, be available for any emergency or administrative needs or by permission of a Cape Eleuthera Institute staff member.

 Mail is sent out from campus several times per week.
-Mail, however, can take up to 2 weeks to reach the campus, so it may not be worth trying to have letters or packages sent down.
+Mail, however, can take up to 3-4 weeks to reach the campus.
+For a visiting program, we do not recommend sending physical mail or packages to The Island School.

 Medical

-All foreign (non-Bahamian) visitors (students, instructors, visiting scientists, etc.) are required to have Divers Alert Network (DAN) BASIC MEMBERSHIP.
-This membership, which can be purchased for approximately $39, includes TravelAssist evacuation service.
+All visitors (students, instructors, visiting scientists, etc.) are required to have Divers Alert Network (DAN) REGULAR MEMBERSHIP.
+DAN membership covers medical evacuation in case of a major emergency while on the island.